AakrutiAI vs Picmaker: Which is better for YouTube thumbnails?

 Where Picmaker wins

 Picmaker's free tier is more generous than AakrutiAI's — creators can access a wider range of templates and design formats without paying.
 For creators who only need thumbnails occasionally, or who also produce social media graphics, flyers, and other formats alongside thumbnails, Picmaker's broader design surface covers more in one tool.
-Being Indian-founded, Picmaker understands local design preferences and has built features for Indian social media creators.
+Picmaker has good regional template variety and supports INR billing.
 Creators who prefer manual design control over AI generation will also find Picmaker's template editing surface familiar and flexible.
 For creators on a tight budget who need a capable free design tool, Picmaker is a reasonable starting point.

 Where AakrutiAI wins